racket-raccoon/radion/README.md

 ### Title

 The site title is shown on the homepage.
-As it might be different from the `<title>` element that the `title` field in the config represents, you can set the `after_dark_title` instead.
+As it might be different from the `<title>` element that the `title` field in the config represents, you can set the `radion_title` instead.

 ### Author